This scooter with 68 kmpl mileage will be available here for 28 thousand, the company will give guarantee and warranty plan

 After knowing the complete details of Hero Maestro, now know the complete details of the offer to take this scooter home for less than half the price.

-(read this also– This bike will transport Kedarnath from Delhi to Kedarnath in just Rs 400, know full details from price to features)
+(read this also– This bike will reach Kedarnath from Delhi in just Rs 400 in petrol, know full details from price to features)

 Today’s offer comes from CARS24 which is a website selling second hand vehicles.
 Who has listed it in the two-wheeler section of his site and has kept the price only 28 thousand rupees.